jting-dev/TransMCL/README.md

 - Isosvm_2st

 This directory contain final protein sequences processed by second-round isoSVM tool filter isoforms.
-The "clean_fasta.txt" resided in "Ath_trinity" and "Esa_trinity" are the full-length transcriptome we want.
+The "clean_fasta.txt" resided in "Ath_trinity" and "Esa_trinity" are the full-length non-redundant transcriptome we want.